ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

-half like Mephistopheles and half like a gipsy woman, we should feel that Mr Irving's churchyard scene was as satisfactory a render- ing as we are likely to attain.
+half like Mephistopheles and half like a gipsy woman, we should feel that Mr Irving's churchyard scene was as satisfactory a rendering as we are likely to attain.